cadithealth/templatealchemy/README.rst

     def get(self, format):
       '''
       Returns the source content stream for the current template source for the specified `format`.
-If `format` is None, the "default" format (if applicable) should be returned.
 The returned object must be a file-like object supporting read access.
       '''

     def getSource(self, name):